EBCU STYLE GUIDE

 If you are just starting your beer journey, you may want to delay this part.
 Instead go and find a few specialist shops and beer bars, try a lot of different beers, work out what you like, then come back and see what makes sense …

 Historically, lagers and ales differed in a wide variety of ways, mostly involving the type of yeast used and the temperature and timing of fermentation and conditioning.
 In contemporary brewing the differences are rather more theoretical than practical …

 The Style guide

-However encouraging the last couple of decades may have been for consumers trying to access buy interesting beers, around 90% of the beer drunk in the world comes from a narrow range of relatively dull styles …
+However encouraging the last couple of decades may have been for consumers trying to access interesting beers, around 90% of the beer we drink comes from a narrow range of relatively dull styles …

-The same obsessive streak that a brewer must apply to make an industrial lager is also needed, to completely different ends, when the aim is to create a lager brewed, fermented and conditioned in the older …
+The same obsessive streak that a brewer must deploy when making an industrial lager is also needed, in a completely different way, when they aim is to create a lager brewed, fermented and conditioned in the older …

 Back in 1975 the number of ales produced worldwide by commercial brewers was between five and ten thousand.
 Today, there is somewhere between a quarter and half a million.
 Ale brewing is where the craft beer revolution happened.

 Certain types of beer are so different from the mainstream, and well known, that they deserve consideration in their own right, rather than simply as a type of ale or lager.
 They might even be both – though they can be neither.